openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This specification defines the following parameters for the JSON-encoded Credential Offer object:

 * `credential_issuer`: REQUIRED.
 The URL of the Credential Issuer, as defined in (#credential-issuer-identifier), from which the Wallet is requested to obtain one or more Credentials.
 The Wallet uses it to obtain the Credential Issuer's Metadata following the steps defined in (#credential-issuer-wellknown).
-* `credential_configurations_offered`: REQUIRED.
+* `credential_configurations`: REQUIRED.
 An array of unique strings that each identify one of the keys in the name/value pairs stored in the `credential_configurations_supported` Credential Issuer metadata.
 The Wallet uses these string values to obtain the respective object that contains information about the Credential being offered as defined in (#credential-issuer-parameters).
 For example, these string values can be used to obtain `scope` value to be used in the Authorization Request.
 * `grants`: OPTIONAL.
 An object indicating to the Wallet the Grant Types the Credential Issuer's AS is prepared to process for this Credential Offer.
 Every grant is represented by a name/value pair.
 The name is the Grant Type identifier; the value is an object that contains parameters either determining the way the Wallet MUST use the particular grant and/or parameters the Wallet MUST send with the respective request(s).
 If `grants` is not present or empty, the Wallet MUST determine the Grant Types the Credential Issuer's AS supports using the respective metadata.
 When multiple grants are present, it is at the Wallet's discretion which one to use.

 The following values are defined by this specification: